MadMoth125/Unity-Tick-System/README.md

 **Note:**
 - `GroupParams` is a struct containing the same `name`, `interval`, `enabled`, and `realTime` variables as in `TickGroup`.

-# Tick Manager
+## Tick Manager

-You can find any existing `TickGroups` by name through the `TickManager` class:
+When a new `TickGroup` instance is created, it is automatically added to the `TickManager`, which is responsible for updating and invoking every group it has a reference to.

+If you don't have direct access to a tick group, you can try to find it through the `TickManager` by the specified name of the `TickGroup`.
 ```csharp
 // Finds the first TickGroup with the matching name.
 public static TickGroup Find(string name)